We make every effort to give the best service possible to everyone who attends our practice.

 The Friends and Family Test – a NHS ENGLAND Initiative

 The NHS has asked all providers to provide patients with the opportunity to provide feedback, following their treatment.
-This is known as the Friends and Family Test (FFT).

 The FFT consists of two questions: